Pedro de Castro, 1st Duke of la Conquista

-Pedro de Castro y Figueroa, 1st Duke of la Conquista, 1st Marquess of Gracia Real, KOS, OSJ (December 8, 1678, San Julián de Cela, A Coruña Province, Spain – August 22, 1741, Mexico City) was a Spanish military officer and viceroy of New Spain from August 17, 1740 to August 22, 1741.
+Pedro de Castro y Figueroa y Salazar, 1st Duke of la Conquista, 1st Marquess of Gracia Real, KOS, OSJ (8 December 1678, San Julián de Cela, A Coruña Province – 22 August 1741, Mexico City) was a Spanish military officer and viceroy of New Spain (from 17 August 1740 to 22 August 1741).

 In Spain

-As a result of successful military action, King Philip V of Spain made Castro- Figueroa y Salazar Alvarado marqués de Gracia Real on October 4, 1729.
-Charles VII, king of the Two Sicilies (later Charles III of Spain), granted him the title of duque de la Conquista on October 4, 1735.
+As a result of successful military action, King Philip V of Spain made Castro- Figueroa y Salazar Alvarado marqués de Gracia Real on 4 October 1729.
+Charles VII, king of the Two Sicilies (later Charles III of Spain), granted him the title of duque de la Conquista on 4 October 1735.
 In Spain he was lieutenant colonel of the royal guards of the Infantería Española, then field marshal, then captain general of the armies.
 He was later lord of the bedchamber to the king and president of the Real Audiencia.
 He was a knight of the military orders of Santiago and San Gennaro.